Skip to main content

 Townsville Airport is the gateway to North Queensland, welcoming 1.7 million passengers to the region annually.

-As North Queensland’s regional hub, Townsville Airport connects Townsville and capital cities with regular direct flights to Brisbane, Sydney, Melbourne, Cairns and Darwin, as well as regional centres and remote locations.
-Serviced by Qantas, Virgin Australia, Jetstar, airnorth, rex and Bonza, the airport is located 5km west of the city centre.
+As North Queensland’s regional hub, Townsville Airport connects Townsville and capital cities with regular direct services to Brisbane, Sydney, Melbourne, Adelaide and Darwin, along with regional destinations including Cairns, Mount Isa, Mackay, Longreach and Cloncurry.
+Serviced by Qantas, Virgin Australia, Jetstar, Airnorth, Alliance Airlines and Rex, the airport is located 5km west of the city centre.

-Connection through Cairns International Airport provides direct flights to Indonesia, Singapore, Bali and Japan.
+Connecting through Cairns International Airport provides access to a growing range of international destinations across Asia, including Singapore, Bali (Indonesia) and Japan.

 Townsville Airport is also home to the QAL-owned Northern Australian Aerospace Centre of Excellence (NAACEX), a purpose-built hangar precinct for aviation-related businesses.